golangid/candi/codebase/app/task_queue_worker/README.md

 }
 ```

-* Or if running on a separate server
+### Or if running on a separate server

-Via GraphQL API
+- Via GraphQL API:

 `POST {{task-queue-worker-host}}/graphql`
 ```